SAP-archive/python-metacli/docs/usage.rst

 - project plugin files:
     - **plugin_commands.json**: this is a file where you can plugin other command line projects

-- template files:\
+- template files (only appear if using --include_template True):\
     - **schema.json**: this is a template file written in JSON, you can define your command structure and name as the examples in this file

     - **schema.yaml**: this file is same as schema.json, the only difference is it is written in yaml

-This project can be run directly as a hello world example, just run this command in your terminal when you are in this project directory:
+This project can be run directly as a hello world example:

 .. code-block:: console

+    # in new project's folder
     $ pip install --editable .

     $ <project name> hello-world

-This is same as how to run a command based on Click Library, and you can get a hello world command when you run you command
+    # output: hello world

 .. code-block:: console